kubernetes/autoscaler/cluster-autoscaler/README.md

 if the node is deleted so they make a node needed, even if its utilization is low.
 While checking this condition the new locations of all pods are memorized.
 With that Cluster Autoscaler knows where each pod can be moved and which nodes depend on which other nodes in terms of pod migration.
-Of course, it may happen that eventaully the scheduler will place the pods somewhere else.
+Of course, it may happen that eventually the scheduler will place the pods somewhere else.

 * There are no kube-system pods on the node (except these that run on all nodes by default like